Head of Department

-Research in our Division focuses on the physiology and pharmacology of central regulatory mechanisms of blood flow.
-The research results allow us to formulate the concept that reduction of high blood pressure by centrally acting agents can be successful only when they are able to effect on tonic activity of sympathetic vasomotor neurons.
-Mechanisms of increase in blood pressure induced by aversive emotiogenic stimuli have been demonstrated for the first time.
-Researchers of the Division have proved that the mechanism of increase in blood pressure in both negative and positive emotions is mediated by activation of different types of central regulatory mechanisms.
+The research focuses on the physiology and pharmacology of the central circulatory regulation.
+The results of many years’ research led to the concept that high blood pressure can be successfully lowered with centrally acting drugs only if the drug compounds have the ability to influence the tonic activity of sympathetic vasomotor neurons.
+For the first time, mechanisms have been identified that provide an adaptive increase in blood pressure during aversive emotiogenic influences.
+The research team of the Department has proved that the mechanism of blood pressure increase induced by negative and positive emotions is due to the involvement of different types of central regulatory mechanisms.

-Some studies performed by Division’ researchers were aimed at questions of neurochemical organization of central regulatory mechanisms.
-It has been proved that functional activities of imidazoline systems are higher in animal models of arterial hypertension than in normotensive animals.
+A large part of research is devoted to the neurochemical organization of the central regulatory mechanisms.
+It was proved that the functional activity of imidazoline systems is higher in animal models of arterial hypertension than in normotensive animals.
 Studies have revealed that imidazoline systems are also involved in the functioning of central pathway of baroreceptor reflex.
-Imidazoline receptors are involved not only in activation of baroreceptor reflex arc at the bulbar level, but also in suprabulbar modulation processes of the reflex mediated by emotional stress.
+Imidazoline receptors are involved not only in the activation of baroreceptor reflex arc on the bulbar level, but also in suprabulbar modulation processes of the reflex mediated by emotional stress.

-In addition, an intensive research of the nervous regulation of trophic processes in the heart muscle and dependency of tissue disorders from changes in the functions of both central and peripheral nervous system was performed in the last years.
-It has been shown that catecholamine influences not only on the structural changes in the myocardium, but also causes morphological disorders of vascular smooth muscle.
+In addition, an intensive research of the nervous regulation of trophic processes in the heart muscle and dependency of tissue disorders on changes in the functions of both central and peripheral nervous system was conducted.
+It has been shown that catecholamine influences not only the structural changes in the myocardium, but also causes morphological disorders of the vascular smooth muscle.

-Attempts to influence the development of target organ damage processes in the spontaneously hypertensive rats during the early postnatal period as an adequate model of human hypertension were made in experiments performed in the Division.
+The experiments of the Department attempted to influence the development of target organ damage processes during the early postnatal period in the spontaneously hypertensive rats as an adequate model of human hypertension.
 It has been proved that reduction of the sympathetic activity in the prenatal and early postnatal periods inhibits the development of hypertension and prevents vascular remodeling of resistance vessels in an animal model.

-Studies of recent years were designed to explore the role of arterial baroreceptor reflex in the long-term control of blood pressure.
-Researchers of the Division have demonstrated that arterial baroreceptor reflex is involved in the long-term regulation of blood pressure and inhibited its long-term increase in response to a stimulus.
+Studies of recent years were aimed at exploring the role of arterial baroreceptor reflex in the long-term control of blood pressure.
+The researchers of the Department have demonstrated that arterial baroreceptor reflex is involved in the long-term regulation of blood pressure and inhibits its long-term increase in response to a stimulus.

 Tsyrlin V. A., Bravkov M. F. Effects of alpha-adrenoceptor stimulating drugs on baroreceptor reflex in conscious cats // Eur.
 J. Pharmacol. – 1980. – Vol. 67. – P. 75-83.